kishlay212/NgMediKeepUI/MediKeep/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Contribution Guidelines

+Thank you for considering contributing to our project!
+Here are some guidelines to follow:

+### Reporting Issues

+If you encounter any issues or have suggestions, please feel free to report them.
+Provide as much detail as possible, including steps to reproduce the issue.

+### Submitting Pull Requests

+1. Fork the repository and create your branch from `main`.
+2. Make your changes and ensure they are well-tested.
+3. Open a pull request, describing the changes you've made.
+4. Ensure your code follows the project's coding style and conventions.